kwodzicki/autoMakeMKV/README.md

 If a disc is NOT found in the database, a GUI will appear on screen enabling you to tag the tracks to be backed up from the disc.
 After this informaiton is entered, the backup will begin.

+# Required External Programs
+You will need the MakeMKV program installed for this to work as this program actually creates the disc backs.

+You will also need to install MKVToolNix, as the included `mkvmerge` program is required for extraction from some disk backups.

 # The Database

 A separate git repo houses the disc database.